-This post was written by a special guest author, Pippa, who’s sharing some fantastic insights into Thai culture.
+This post was written by a special guest author, Pippa, who’s sharing some fantastic insights into Thai culture to help inspire you to travel to Thailand.
 Pippa Bourne is an aspiring writer and editor with a passion for travel and food.
 She’s currently going into Lower Sixth, and studying french, spanish, english and geography.
 She plans to study english or foreign languages at university.

 As in most areas, culture is largely dependent on the major religion of the specific country.
 This theme is true for Thailand.
 Around 94% of the population are Buddhist, with five percent being Hindu, and the remaining, Christian or another religion.
 Through many people sharing these similar ethnic groups, there becomes a strong sense of shared traditions, which include daily routine and specific cuisine.
 Buddhists follow a strict routine, with prayer beginning at 4am, and meditation at 6pm.
 In between these hours, children attend school, and the elders work in their chosen profession.

 Looking through the eyes of a Thai, the most important values seem to be peace, respect and self- control.
 Honesty is also required in the personality and character of a Thai.
 ‘The Land of a Thousand Smiles’ is reflected here.
 Thais are taught that even if one is feeling the slightest bit of negativity inside, and in their emotions, they must not show it through their emotions on the outside.

 It is necessary to show a smile on their faces, a sense of humour, or just a friendly attitude, always.
 Any disagreements or disputes should be dealt with a smile, and they must not blame one another.
 Usually here, the words, ‘Mai Pen Rai’ are spoken, which translates to: ‘It doesn’t matter.’
 This whole attitude is summarised into the word, ‘Sanuk’, meaning, ‘life should be fun.’
 This is what is mainly demonstrated to overseas visitors.